 Detail on the planet requires at least 60mm diameter and 60x and higher magnification.
 The Great Red Spot requires an 80mm+ scope, 100x+ magnification and a good eye and experience!
 (Good luck with that one!)

-Jupiter in 2024: Visible in the south from evening twilight, Jupiter is observable and large in your telescope from Jan to May 2024.
+Jupiter in 2024: Jupiter is observable and large in your telescope late in the evening from November 2024.

 Jupiter WOW Level = 10/10